 There are different kinds of seeding: macroseeding, microseeding, streak seeding, epitaxial seeding, cross-seeding, matrix microseeding, heterogeneous and homogeneous.

-Nowadays I use exclusively matrix microseeding with a robot to do my seeding.
+Nowadays I exclusively use matrix microseeding with a robot to do my seeding.
 It's the fastest and easiest way to optimize.
 Read more here.
-This paper also tells you how to make the seed stock, but if you want to cut to the chase, download the step-by-step protocol here.
+This paper gives full details on how to make the seed stock, but if you want to cut to the chase, download the step-by-step protocol here.